Joy-Con: Joy-Con 2

+the second iteration of the Joy-Con, was unveiled on January 16, 2025, alongside the announcement of the Nintendo Switch 2.

+Design

-Besides being larger to match the larger console body, Joy-Con 2 attach magnetically by snapping to the sides rather than using a rail system.
-They can be removed from the main Switch 2 unit using a small button on the back on the Joy-Con 2 that causes a cylinder inside it to extend and push off from the main unit.
-Nintendo stated that their analog sticks would be larger, smoother, and more durable; early reports indicated that they would use hall effect sensors, which would address the drift issues that the original models had due to dust collecting within the analog system.
-However, these reports were later proven false in April 2025, confirming that the analog sticks of the Joy-Con 2 would not use hall effect sensors.
+The Joy-Con 2 controllers feature a larger size to match the larger console body, buttons that are easier to push, and a new color palette.
+Notably, the Joy-Con 2 now snap onto a console or grip using magnets, rather than sliding into rails.
+To detach from the main unit, a small button on the back of the controller extends a cylinder to push the controller away from the magnetic field.

+Nintendo stated that their analog sticks would be larger, smoother, and more durable.
+Early reports indicated that the sticks would use Hall-effect sensors, which would address the drift issues that the original models had due to dust collecting within the analog system; however, Nintendo confirmed in April 2025 that the Joy-Con 2 analog sticks would not use Hall-effect sensors.

 The SL and SR buttons have been enlarged, and a "C" button is present on the right-side Joy-Con 2 R controller to activate the GameChat feature.
-The Joy-Con 2 controllers can be used like a computer mouse in supported games by sliding them on their connector side on any surface.
-Both Joy-Con 2 controllers have a 500mAh battery that is estimated to last 20 hours.
+Each Joy-Con 2 controller functions as an optical mouse when slid along any surface on its connector side, and can be treated as such in supported games.
+Both Joy-Con 2 controllers have a 500 mAh battery that is estimated to last 20 hours.
 The controllers are recharged when connected to the console or by using a third-party charging dock or grip.
 The infrared sensor from the original Joy-Con R controller was not included in the Joy-Con 2 R controller.

 The original Joy-Con controllers are largely compatible with the Nintendo Switch 2, and the Joy-Con R controller in particular may still be required for certain game play functions when playing original Nintendo Switch titles that support the infrared sensor on the console.

+Colors and variations

+The Switch 2 console ships with light blue L and light red R Joy-Con 2, and at launch these were the only colors available.
+On January 8, 2026, Nintendo unveiled light purple L and light green R controllers, which released on February 12, alongside Mario Tennis Fever.
+On June 9, Nintendo unveiled blue L and light yellow R controllers, which released on July 23, alongside Splatoon Raiders.

+On September 8, Nintendo revealed their first special edition Joy-Con 2 controllers based on The Legend of Zelda.
+It is planned to be released on October 29, a week ahead of the release of the Ocarina of Time remake.